-- A. The project involves two primary areas of work on the Ground Floor of Kona Community Hospital: (1) Renovation of old Maintenance Space to a new Clinical Laboratory and (2) Renovation of an old Men's Locker Room to a new Ultrasound Room.
-Also included are miscellaneous alterations, repairs and/or improvements to adjacent spaces. - B. The Work of the contract generally includes, but is not limited to the following: - 1.
+- A. The project involves the renovation of the Former Maintenance Space and adjacent spaces to a new Clinical Laboratory.
+Also included are miscellaneous alterations, repairs and/or improvements to adjacent spaces such as the Electric Room and Corridor, Nuclear Medicine, etc. - B. The Work of the contract generally includes, but is not limited to the following: - 1.
 Renovation of the new Clinical Laboratory (old Maintenance Space): - a.
 Selective demolition of interior and exterior components. - b.
-Sawcutting, trenching, and patching concrete floors. - c.
+Sawcutting, trenching, and patching of concrete floors. - c.
 Alteration of associated HVAC, electrical, communications, lighting, plumbing and fire sprinkler systems. - d.
 Replacement of exterior louvers and providing air intake plenums. - e.
-Removing an exterior louver and infilling the wall penetration.
+Removing an exterior louver and infilling the wall penetration. - f.
+Adding fire dampers for all duct penetrations through fire rated walls.

-- f.
-Adding fire dampers for all duct penetrations through fire rated walls. - g.
+- g.
 Firestopping all new and/or existing penetrations through fire rated walls. - h.
 Replacing non-rated doors with rated doors at fire rated walls. - i.
-New partitions, doors, acoustical ceiling tiles, gyp bd ceiling, flooring, wall protection, paint, lighting, AC supply/registers, fire sprinklers, plumbing stub outs, and electrical work. - 2.
-Renovation of the new Ultrasound Room (old Men's Locker Room): - a.
-Depressed concrete slab for new restroom. - b.
-Alteration of associated HVAC, electrical, communications, lighting, plumbing and fire sprinkler systems. - c.
-Adding fire dampers for all duct penetrations through fire rated walls. - d.
-Firestopping all new and/or existing penetrations through fire rated walls. - e.
-Sawcutting a door opening for a larger rated door. - f.
-New partitions, furred walls, doors, casework, countertop, acoustical ceiling tiles, gyp bd ceiling, flooring, wall protection, paint, lighting, select restroom accessories, AC supply/registers, fire sprinklers, plumbing fixtures, and electrical work. - g.
-Providing medical gas shut off valve and outlets. - 3.
+New partitions, doors, acoustical ceiling tiles, gyp board ceiling, flooring, wall protection, paint, lighting, AC supply/registers, fire sprinklers, plumbing stub outs, and electrical work. - 2.
 Miscellaneous Alterations: - a.
-Relocation of reheat line to the adjacent Nuclear Medicine Room through the Mechanical Room. - b.
-Relocation of an existing fuel monitor from the old Maintenance Space to a fuel tank at the exterior. - c.
-Relocation of DDC System from the old Maintenance Space to the current Maintenance Building. - d.
-HAZMAT abatement for ceiling and wall repair. - e.
-Selective demolition of the adjacent spaces interior affected by the work. - f.
+Selective demolition and repairs of the adjacent spaces interior affected by the work. - b.
 Temporary removal and replacement of existing elements (such as, finishes, materials, devices, items, equipment, casework, ceiling, etc.) in the adjacent spaces affected by the work.